 \section{Introduction}

-The Horton-Strahler number of a finite rooted tree is an integer that quantifies its branching complexity.
-One possible formal definition is given recursively as follows. \begin{definition} Let $t$ be a finite rooted tree.
-Its \emph{Horton-Strahler number} $\HS(t)$ is defined as follows. \begin{longlist} \item[$(a)$] If $t$ reduces to a single node, then $\HS(t)=0$.
+The Horton--Strahler number of a finite rooted tree is an integer that quantifies its branching complexity.
+One possible formal definition is given below. \begin{definition} Let $t$ be a finite rooted tree.
+Its \emph{Horton--Strahler number} $\HS(t)$ is recursively defined as follows. \begin{longlist} \item[$(a)$] If $t$ reduces to a single node, then $\HS(t)=0$.